yongkanghe/Agentic-Marketing-Campaign-Generator/docs/ADR/ADR-001-technology-stack.md

 ## Context

-The Video Venture Launch platform requires a modern, scalable technology stack that can support AI-powered marketing content generation.
+The AI Marketing Campaign Post Generator platform requires a modern, scalable technology stack that can support AI-powered marketing content generation.
 The solution needs to:

 1. Handle real-time AI content generation with Gemini and Veo APIs
 2. Provide a responsive, modern user interface